 (E) working with the client or the client's family members by recommending ideas for meal planning, food budget planning, and appropriate food gifts.

-(80) Occupational therapist--A person who is currently licensed under the Occupational Therapy Practice Act, Texas Occupations Code, Chapter 454, as an occupational therapist.
+(79) Occupational therapist--A person who is currently licensed under the Texas Occupations Code, Chapter 454, as an occupational therapist.

+(80) Online portal--A secure portal provided on the HHSC website for licensure activities, including for a HCSSA applicant to submit licensure applications and information.

-(81) Operating hours--The days of the week and the hours of day an agency's place of business is open as identified in an agency's written policy as required by §97.210 of this chapter (relating to Agency Operating Hours).
+(81) Operating hours--The days of the week and the hours of day an agency's place of business is open as identified in an agency's written policy as required by §558.210 of this chapter (relating to Agency Operating Hours).